python-ellar/ellar/docs/overview/interceptors.md

     ...
 ```

-As mentioned, the construction above attaches the interceptor to every handler declared by this controller.
-If we want to restrict the interceptor's scope to a single method, we simply apply the decorator at the method level.
+This construction attaches the interceptor to every handler declared within the controller.
+If we want to limit the scope of the interceptor to a specific method, we apply the decorator at the method level.

-In order to set up a global interceptor, we use the use_global_interceptors() method of the Ellar application instance:
+For setting up a global interceptor, we utilize the `use_global_interceptors()` method of the Ellar application instance:

 ```python
 from ellar.app import AppFactory